akc/sloane/README.md

 # OPTIONS

+-a --all
+:   Print all fields

 -k --keys=KEYS
 :   Keys of fields to print (default: SN)

--a --all
-:   Print all fields

--u --url
-:   Print urls of found entries (but nothing else)
+-n --limit=INT
+:   Fetch at most this many entries (default: 5)

 --update
 :   Update the local sequence cache

--n --limit=INT
-:   Fetch at most this many entries (default: 5)
+-u --url
+:   Print URLs of found entries (but nothing else)

 -? --help
 :   Display a short help message